seanpar203/bsa_analysis/README.md

 turning it into something beautiful.

-# Histogram of total games player by all users.
+# Total games played by all users.
 This graph shows that most users who played the battleship app normally play between 1-10 times before not playing anymore.
 There a couple of edge cases but for the most part that's what the average player will do.